redrails/old-blog/_posts/2018-02-11-analysing-the-factors-that-influence-cryptocurrency-prices-with-cryptory.md

 -  more Asian-centric data sources (Japan and South Korea are said to account for [40%](https://www.ft.com/content/384936ac-e70c-11e7-97e2-916d4fbac0da) and [20%](http://www.straitstimes.com/asia/south-korean-officials-grapple-with-bitcoin-mania) of global bitcoin volume, respectively)
 - more financial/crypto data (integrate [Quandl api](https://www.quandl.com/tools/python))

 In my next post, I'll use `cryptory` to (hopefully) improve the [previous LSTM crypto price prediction model](https://dashee87.github.io/deep%20learning/python/predicting-cryptocurrency-prices-with-deep-learning/).
-While you wait for that, you can perform your own cryptocurrency analysis with the accompnaying Jupyter notebook.
+While you wait for that, you can perform your own cryptocurrency analysis with the [accompanying Jupyter notebook](https://github.com/dashee87/blogScripts/blob/master/Jupyter/2018-02-11-analysing-the-factors-that-influence-cryptocurrency-prices-with-cryptory.ipynb).
 Thanks for reading!